Micro-STAMP/microstamp/README.md

 ### Step 13: Examples of STPA Analyses for the user guest

+As already mentioned, the user guest has some pre-stored STPA analyes and control structure from Step 2 of STPA.
 <figure>
   <img src="assets/images/page-with-all-analysis-user-guest.png" alt="Running the service registry">
 	<figcaption>Authenticating with the user guest.</figcaption>
 </figure>

 #### Running MicroSTAMP within IntelliJ Idea Ultimate Edition